meizabel/documentation/java/command_handler.md

 # Writing Command Handlers

 For the majority of commands, a handler would be corresponding aggregate root object.
-Such a method takes two parameters: Message for command instance and CommandContext for meta-information on the command.
+Such a method takes two parameters:
+* Message for command instance
+* CommandContext for meta-information on the command.

 The method can have any name.
 We recommend call them handle:

 ```java
 @Assign